rafyzg/vite-inject-env/README.md

 ### Goals

-`react-inject-env` attempts to solve this problem in the simplest, and most straightforward way with the following goals in mind:
+`vite-inject-env` attempts to solve this problem in the simplest, and most straightforward way with the following goals in mind:

 1. Does not require a rebuild
 2. Minimal code change required